jdh8/wbridge5.book/constructive/minor/slam/README.md

 games are considered before minor games.

 ### Precedence of bids ###
+RKCB is unlisted because only unusual hands deserve that 4NT.
+RKCB in later rounds is better most of the time.

-1. SJS if 4+ cards in any major
+1. Any SJS with a 4-card major
 2. Quantitative invitation
 3. SJS 2♦
-4. Downgrade to a direct Splinter if any void or singleton
+4. Splinter
 5. Catchall 1♦

-We would rather bid a downgraded Splinter because only GF 3♣ would be available if opener rebids 1♥ or 1♠ after our catchall 1♦.
+It is too risky to delay Splinter after 1♦ because opener is likely to bid a major.

 ### Quantitative invitation to 6NT ###
 With 17~18 HCP and 2~3♠ 2~3♥ 2~4♦ 4+♣, invite to 6NT quantitatively.
-Bid 1♦
+Fake a
-first because direct 4NT is reserved for RKCB.
+catchall 1♦ first because direct 4NT is reserved for RKCB.
 If the auction is interfered, cuebid or redouble to show a generic slam try.
 The following show reactions to opener's rebids in a constructive auction.

 <dl>
   <dt>Opener rebids 1♥ or 1♠</dt>